-Title of the Course Category Course Code Universal Human Values - II HSMC 20AC71T
+Title of the Course Universal Human Values - II

+Category HSMC Course Code 20AC71T

 Year IV B. Tech

-Semester l Semester
+Semester I Semester

 Branch Common to all

-Lecture Hours Tutorial Hours Practical Credits

-3 0 0 3

 - Development of a holistic perspective based on self-exploration about themselves (human being), family, society and nature/existence. - Understanding (or developing clarity) of the harmony in the human being, family, society and nature/existence - Strengthening of self-reflection - Development of commitment and courage to act